 Since 2012, Stelfanie has focused the college strategically on educational excellence, continuous improvement, employee and student engagement in college life, and institutional stewardship.
-During her tenure, the college has added seven curriculum degree programs including Histotechnology, Simulation and Gaming, Paralegal Technology, and Mechatronics, as well as a gerontology specialization within the Human Services degree and expanding diploma programs in Pharmacy Technology and Welding Technology to the associate-degree level.
+During her tenure, the college has added seven curriculum degree programs including Associate in Fine Arts, Histotechnology, Simulation and Game Development, Paralegal Technology, and Mechatronics, as well as a gerontology specialization within the Human Services degree and expanding diploma programs in Pharmacy Technology and Welding Technology to the associate-degree level.
 Also during this time, VGCC secured the largest grant in the college’s history, the second-largest private donor gift, and held six consecutive highest-yielding annual golf tournaments for scholarships.
 With a focus on student success, the institution has improved completion rates, graduating the largest classes ever in 2015 and 2016, and initiating a private donor-sponsored college promise program called the “VanGuarantee” in an effort to make college more accessible for students with the greatest financial need.